kkunapuli/kkunapuli.github.io/_pages/dfs/distributed_system.md

 ## Communication Design
 Name Node needs to be able to communicate with both clients and data nodes seamlessly.
 Thus, Name Node is a server to Clients and a client to Data Nodes.
 Processes share data through ports over TCP.

-To ensure synchronous communication, Name Node creates a thread of type 'Name Node Handler' for each Client request.
+To ensure synchronous communication, Name Node creates a thread of type `NameNodeHandler` for each Client request.
 The Name Node Handler then creates its own connection to Data Nodes - who are always listening on a specific port number.
 Name Node creates a new connection every time it wants to communicate with a Data Node.

 ### Relevant Files
 - Client.java